Skip to main content

 While players duel it out on the court, we’re keeping score of all the ways marsh habitat plays an important role in the protection and restoration work we do for communities, fish, and wildlife.

-Through early April, NOAA is taking a court-side look at how we protect and restore marsh habitat to sustain fisheries, recover protected species, and maintain resilient coastal ecosystems and communities.
-Take a look at our marsh habitat features and follow #MarshMadness on @NOAAHabitat!
+NOAA is taking a court-side look at how we protect and restore marsh habitat to sustain fisheries and support coastal communities.
+Below, take a look at our marsh habitat features—and follow along at #MarshMadness on @NOAAHabitat!

 Image